geosolutions-it/MapStore2/docs/user-guide/adding-widgets.md

 * Move forward to the next step through the <img src="../img/button/next.jpg" class="ms-docbutton"/> button

-Once a map has been selected, the panel display:
+Once a map is selected, the panel displays:

 * The map preview